To create a thoughtful customer survey, you need to decide what to measure, the sending method, and your survey audience.

 What is nonresponse bias?

-Nonresponders may be less active with your company, less likely to recommend, or overall less loyal.
-When measuring customer loyalty and retention, using data with a large number of unanswered responses could lead to business decisions built on skewed data.
+When measuring customer loyalty and retention, a large number of unanswered responses could lead to business decisions built on skewed data.

 How to reduce nonresponse bias

 There are many ways to increase survey response rates while maintaining high-quality feedback.
-We’ve pulled the top six ways to instantly optimize your feedback program and reduce nonresponse bias effects over time.
+We’ve pulled the top 6 ways to instantly optimize your feedback program and reduce nonresponse bias effects over time.

 If you include too many questions in your survey, your customer may not finish their responses or want to begin the survey in the first place.
 Consider making your survey 3 – 5 minutes long with 10 questions at most.

-Either in an email beforehand or on the intro message of the survey, clarify the goal of the survey and how long it will take to complete.
-If the questions are sensitive in nature, reassure your customer that the survey will be anonymous and honest answers will have no repercussions.
+Clarify the goal of the survey and how long it will take to complete.
+If the questions are sensitive in nature, reassure your customer that the survey will be anonymous and that honest answers will have no repercussions.